Waaal/BobaOS/doc/boot/Loader.md

 **DB:** Size flag.
 0 = describtor defines a 16 bit protected mode segment.
 1 = descriptor defines a 32 bit portected mode.

 **L:** Long mode code flag.
 1 = defines a 64 bit code segment.
 If DB is 1 then L should always be 0.

+**Importand:**
+In long mode the content of Base, Limit and some Attributes of the GDT are ignored.
+The offset in the segment registers are always 0 and the limit is the maximum the CPU can address.

+Ignored in Access bytes:
+- RW
+-A

+Ingored in Flags:
+- G
+- Reserved
 ### Interrupt Descriptor Table
 IDT is a struct which lives in memory and is used by the CPU to find interrupt handlers.
 A interrupt is a signal, send from a device to the CPU.
 If the CPU accepts a interrupt, it will stop the current task and process the interrupt.
 A IDT can have up to 256 entries.